koodikulma-fi/data-signals/README.md

-## ContextMan
+## DataSignals

-ContextMan is a set of a few classes meant for managing states in apps.
+`data-signals` is a set of few simple JS/TS classes, mixins and tools to help manage complex state and action flow in sync.

 ## Documentation